QuickBirdEng/XCoordinator/README.md

 ## 📚 Documentation & Example app

-To get more information about XCoordinator, check out the [documentation](https://quickbirdstudios.github.io/XCoordinator) and this [repository](https://github.com/quickbirdstudios/XCoordinator/tree/master/Example) serves as an example project using XCoordinator.
+To get more information about XCoordinator, check out the [documentation](https://quickbirdstudios.github.io/XCoordinator).

+Additionally, this [repository](https://github.com/quickbirdstudios/XCoordinator/tree/master/Example) serves as an example project using XCoordinator.

 ## 👨‍✈️ Why coordinators